Tintin1068/MotorActuatorChecker/README.md

 • Instructions :

     ‣Installation :
-    1. Download the executable for your OS and in your prefered language.
+    1. Download the executable for your OS and your prefered language.
     2. Run it by double-clicking on the file.

     ‣Usage :